Best Dash Cams for Your Car in 2025

 Garmin Dash Cams

-In addition to the usual features like a GPS logger and G-sensor, the ultra-tiny Garmin Dash Cams offer voice control, lane departure warnings, and even alerts drivers to upcoming red light cams.
+In addition to the usual features like a GPS logger and G-sensor, the ultra-tiny Garmin dash cams offer voice control, lane departure warnings, and even alerts drivers to upcoming red light cams.
 Some models also have 180° wide-angle lenses.

-But Garmin dash cams ended up on our “honorable mention” list due to some concerns about temperature tolerance.
-The manual states it can operate in temperatures between -4° to 131°F, but multiple users report overheating issues with typical use.
+Garmin dash cams ended up on our “honorable mention” list due to some concerns about temperature tolerance.
+The manual states it can operate in temperatures between −4° to 131°F, but multiple users report overheating issues with typical use.
 Updating the firmware to version 7.50 helps in most cases.
-If you’re willing to take a bit of a gamble for about $260, Garmin offers feature-packed and unobtrusive dash cams.
+If you’re willing to take a bit of a gamble for about $180, Garmin offers feature-packed and unobtrusive dash cams.

 Viofo A129 Duo Dual Dash Cams